tahir48/Realtime-YOLO-Monster-Detection-With-Non-Max-Supression/README.md

 # Realtime-YOLO-Monster-Detection-With-Non-Maximum-Supression
 This repository contains detection of 6 monsters, "Zombie","Armored","Immolator","Crowl","Hive","Hellhound" on Crytek game Hunt Showdown.

-The reason I work on this game is that, I really enjoy playing this game (Even if i have chance to play only 4,5 hours a week) and I think developers and designers of this game are pretty clever.
-Furthermore, this game has a philosophy, not realy that straightforward as if it is only kill hunters, take the reward and go to exit.
+The reason I work on this game is that, I really enjoy playing this game (Even if i have chance to play only 4,5 hours a week) and I admire developers and designers of this game.
+This game has a philosophy, not realy that straightforward as if it is only kill hunters, take the reward and go to the exit.
-The model is trained with 250 Images and tested with 70 images.
-Data was obviously imbalanced, since I have been only able to gather 10,15 immolator images.
-The reason I didn't really keen on gathering more images and create a good model is that, It really requires greate computational cost to process Images.
-Besides training model, also working on it real time have been exhausting for my PC.

 ## Table of Contents
 * 1. Introduction